Dry-Ice Blasting for Mold Remediation

 at the point of impact.

-The "Micro-explosion," as the pellet changes to gas, is
+"Micro-explosion," as the pellet changes to gas, is further

-particles from the substrate.
-This is because of the
+from the substrate.
+This is because of the pellet's lack of

-expands outward along the surface and its resulting
+the surface and its resulting "explosion shock front"

-"explosion shock front" effectively provides an area of high
+effectively provides an area of high pressure focused

-pressure focused between the surface and the thermally
+between the surface and the thermally fractured coating